mindersec/minder/deployment/helm/README.md

     - `client_id`: The GitHub client ID to be used by Mediator
     - `client_secret`: The GitHub client secret to be used by Mediator

+  - `mediator-identity-secrets`: Needs to contain the OAuth 2 client secret for mediator server when authenticating with Keycloak.
+In particular, the following keys are required:
+    - `identity_client_secret`: The Keycloak client secret to be used by Mediator server

 - In addition, if you are using Mediator images which require authentication, you will want to create a `docker-registry` type credential with the name `mediator-pull-secret`